colmalle/WurstPlusTwo-fix/README.md

 # WurstPlusTwo-fix
-This is a fix for WurstPlusTwo since there are bugs and Travis has disappeared
+This is a fix for WurstPlusTwo since there are bugs and Travis has disappeared.
+I'm not a professional by any means but I will try to add new modules.

 ### Original README.md:
 #### (for real this time)